snailmo/gitskills/readme.txt

-Creating branch is quick and simple.
+Creating branch is quick and simple.--dev